ChrisKlug/Containerizr/README.md

 ## Requirements

 The project has very few requirements.
-The only thing it really requires, except for your average C# development environment, is that you have Docker sinatlled on your machine.
+The only thing it really requires, except for your average C# development environment, is that you have Docker installed on your machine.

 __Comment:__ All functionality has so far been tested on Docker Desktop using a Windows machine with WSL2.